Piping Plover Fact Sheet

 This pale shorebird with orange legs is the color of dry beach sand.
 It weighs 1.5 to 2.25 ounces (43-64 gm) and is 5.5 inches (14 cm) long.
 In spring and summer, it sports a single black neck band and a narrow black band across its forehead.
 In flight, the rump is white.
 The bill is yellowish with a black tip.
 The sexes appear similar in both size and plumage.
 The call is a melodious, organ-like, two to four note whistle.
 Piping plovers are seen singly or in small flocks.

 The piping plover is the first of the shorebirds to arrive on the breeding grounds, starting from early to mid-March.
 Nests, which are shallow scrapes, are made during courtship and are sometimes lined with pebbles and/or shells.
-They are usually placed well above the high tide mark on open, generally grassless sand beaches or dredged spoil areas.
-During May and June, 1 egg is laid every other day until the average clutch of 4 eggs is complete.
+They are usually placed well above the high tide mark on open, generally grassless sand beaches or dredge spoil areas.
+During May and June, one egg is laid every other day until the average clutch of 4 eggs is complete.
 If the first nesting attempt is unsuccessful, a second or third clutch may be laid, often containing only 3 eggs.
 The piping plover often nests with a colony of least terns.
 Incubation by both sexes begins with the laying of the fourth egg and takes 25-31 days.
 The young are precocial and leave the nest shortly after hatching and fledge in about 28-35 days.
 By early September, all but a few stragglers have departed for their wintering areas.

 Diet consists principally of marine worms, insect larvae, beetles, crustaceans, mollusks and other small marine animals and their eggs.
 Food is obtained by foraging on beaches, dunes and in tidal wrack.
 Data on the breeding behavior of piping plovers shows that some adults return to the same nesting area annually and may retain the same mate as well.
 One recaptured individual on Long Island was 14 years of age.